 What will campus life be like?

-Campus life will look different this fall as we all commit to following the health and safety protocols outlined as part of our fall plans, including wearing our masks and social distancing to keep each other safe.
+Campus life will look different as we continue to follow the health and safety protocols, including wearing masks and social distancing to keep each other safe.
 While we adhere to these important protocols, we are committed to keeping students engaged through socially-distanced events and virtual programming.

 Will social events take place on campus?
 Clubs?
 Greek life?